-Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+Employment and Labour Practices Description Section/Statement Aspect B6: Product Responsi pility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
 B6.
 Product Responsibility KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
 B6.
-Product Responsibility KPI B6.2 Number of products and service related complaints received and how they are dealt with.
+Product Responsibility (not applicable and explained) KPI B6.2 Number of products and service related complaints received and how they are dealt with.
 B6.
 Product Responsibility - Customer Service KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
 B6.
 Product Responsibility - Intellectual Property Rights KPI B6.4 Description of quality assurance process and recall procedures.
 B6.
 Product Responsibility - Service Quality KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
 B6.
 Product Responsibility - Privacy Protection